germangar/whook/README.md

 #### As JSON message:

 JSON Messages are barely supported (I don't use them).
 Only accepts one alert per message and direct USDT orders aren't implemented.
 Orders must come in contracts.
-The skeleton of the parser is there for anyone to complete it, but don't expect it to fully work.
+The skeleton of the parser is there for anyone to complete it, but don't expect it to fully work as is.

 {<br>
 "symbol": "BTC/USDT",<br>